 Honor your commitment to send monthly updates

 Personally, I think it’s easiest to send out monthly updates on the child’s month birthday.
-Until Tommy is two, I’ll stick with that schedule.
-After two, most likely I’ll transition to writing a more general family update on the first of the month.
-Of course, I’ll still be sharing all things Tommy, but there won’t be the same major milestones every single month.
+Until Tommy turned two, I stuck with that schedule.
+After two, I transitioned to writing a more general family update near the beginning of each month.
+Of course, I’m still sharing lots of details about Tommy.
+But there aren’t the same major milestones every single month.
 The important thing is to figure out what works best for you, and stick with it.

 Remember the birth family on birthdays, holidays, and other major occasions